Who We Are

 Q: What role do parents play at Sola Gratia Classical Academy Inc.?

 A: Parents are an integral part of the community.
-They will rotate through as assistants in the classrooms as well as the playground for lunchtime.
+Parents are given a sign-up at the beginning of the year where they can elect which areas of service they commit to for fulfilling the yearly requirements of service.
+The areas parents serve in are: assistants in certain classrooms; such as art, nature and lower elementary classes, nursery, and playground facilitators for our lunchtime games.
 We also want to minister to parents when we can and be flexible.
 As a result, we are offering the option for those parents who feel “seasoned” in the classical model and are comfortable dropping their child off on the days they are not scheduled to serve, to do so.
 We welcome parents to remain on campus with us and experience the day with their child, as well.
 We hope this flexibility is refreshing for our parents and further enables them to pursue a scholé homeschool.
-Parents are expected to take part in the community wide learning celebrations, of which there are three scheduled for this coming year.
-They will take place on some days and some evenings Mondays and occasionally a Friday evening, to allow Dads and extended family to participate and see what the kids are working on and learning.
+Parents are expected to take part in the community wide learning celebrations, of which there are generally three to four scheduled for any given year.
+They will take place during the days and some Friday evenings, to allow Dads and extended family to participate and see what the kids are working on and learning.
 Dads and grandparents, as well as friends and other extended family, are all welcome during any of our learning celebration days!
 Parents are a collaborative part of our community and their input is valued and listened to.
+In order to be flexible and serve various families, we do allow a parent substitute to serve in a parent’s place.
+This substitute could be a grandparent, high school aged child or other designated adult.
+Parent service hours are required.
+If a family does not fulfill their required service hours, SGCA Inc. retains the right to dismiss that family without refund from the community.

 Q: What behavior is expected of students during campus day?